 From May 2013, the ABS expanded the offer of online electronic collection to 50% of each new incoming rotation group.
 From September 2013, online electronic collection has been offered to 100% of private dwellings in each incoming rotation group.
 From April 2014, 100% of private dwellings are being offered online electronic collection.
 For further information about online electronic collection, see 'Online Collection in the Labour Force Survey' in Labour Force, Australia, Feb 2016 (cat. no. 6202.0)

 The collection methodology for the supplementary surveys is generally the same as for the LFS.
 Interviews are conducted at the same time as interviews for the LFS.
 Most interviews (about 55%) are conducted by telephone, with about 20% conducted by online electronic collection and the rest conducted face-to-face.

 Information about each household member in scope of the supplementary survey is generally collected from one adult using the 'Any Responsible Adult' (ARA) methodology.
-See Chapter 17 for more information on the ARA methodology.
+See the section: Methods Used in ABS Household Surveys for more information on the ARA methodology.